rbowen/modrewrite_and_friends/01_regular_expressions.rst

 included in this basic vocabulary.
 Consider the examples in the `anchor examples table`_

 .. index:: Anchor examples
-.. index:: Table - Anchor exmaples
+.. index:: Table - Anchor examples
 .. _anchor examples table:

 =======  =======